SSH

 Note

-If the config is set up well, you can log in with ssh arbitrary name using the arbitrary name set in 4.
+If the config settings are correct, you can log in using ``ssh <any name>’’ using the arbitrary name set in step 4.

 ssh uec

-1. It can be used as a SOCKS proxy while an SSH connection is being made.
+1. It can be used as a SOCKS proxy while an SSH connection is made.

 FAQ